-Here I will use AOMEI Backupper Standard not just because above factors, but also for its simple operation and complete backup & clone featurs.
-Moreover, it's a freeware so you can simply give it a try without concern.
+Here I will use AOMEI Backupper Standard not just because above factors, but also for its simple operation and complete backup & clone features.
+Moreover, it's freeware so you can simply give it a try without concern.

 Here's the general process for replacing HP laptop hard drive and migrating your operating system and data.
 The detailed approach to physically replace a hard drive vary between different laptop brands and types.
 Here’s an example for HP PAVILION hard drive replacement.

 If you're not sure how to do a particular step on your HP laptop, you can search for tutorial videos of a specific laptop model on Google or Youtube.